If this scheme pleases you, click here to download.

 By the end of the lesson, the learner should be able to:

-Relate the internal structure of a root to its functions. |
+Relate the external structure of the root to its function.

 K.L.B.
 BOOK 2